© 2013 Steve Campsall

 THE CONCLUDING PARAGRAPH

 Each year, literally thousands of students fail to achieve the marks they could.
 Don't be one of them ALWAYS CHECK YOUR WRITING BEFORE HANDING IN!
+HERE ARE SOME TIPS THAT COVER THE MAJOR ERRORS.

 Read each sentence immediately after you write it